Cortlandd/Pythagoras-HS/README.md

 # Pythagoras
 Pythagoras is a small Haskell library for performing the Pythagorean Theorum.

-_If you would like to learn how to pythagoras is build, I made a tutorial.
-Its under how-to.md_
+_If you would like to learn how to Pythagoras is built or how to build a small Haskell Library?
+I made a tutorial.
+Its under PythagorasTutorial.md_

----

 # Usage
 ```haskell